-Passive Voice

-The costs were questioned.
+Passive Voice Active Voice The costs were questioned.
+We questioned the costs.
 The contractor will be provided a copy of the audit report.
+The contracting officer will provide the contractor a copy of the audit report.
 The report was written by the auditor.

-Active Voice

-We questioned the costs.

-The contracting officer will provide the contractor a copy of the audit report.

 The auditor wrote the report.

-- d.
+d.
 Good technical writing often requires use of the passive voice.
 Use of the passive voice is appropriate when the emphasis is on the effect of the action, not the person performing it (i.e. "Bad debts are questioned," not "The auditor questioned bad debts," or "FAR 31.205-3 mandates the questioning of bad debts.").
 The passive voice is appropriate when the doer of the action is understood and perhaps not important to what is being said.
 As a rule, use of the passive voice should be limited to situations in which the doer is:

 - unknown,

 - unimportant,

 - deliberately de-emphasized, or

 - obvious to the customer.